-Mark Kleiman is Professor of Public Policy at the NYU Marron Institute of Urban Management and at NYU Wagner.
-At Marron, he leads the Crime and Justice program.
-Professor Kleiman’s recent work includes methods for accommodating imperfect rational decision-making in policy, designing deterrent regimes that take advantage of positive-feedback effects, and the substitution of swiftness and predictability for severity in the criminal justice system.
+Mark Kleiman was Professor of Public Policy at the NYU Marron Institute of Urban Management and Affiliated Faculty at NYU Wagner.
+At Marron, he was the founding director of the Crime and Justice program.
+Throughout his life, Professor Kleiman made foundational contributions on methods for accommodating imperfect rational decision-making in policy, designing deterrent regimes that take advantage of positive-feedback effects, and the substitution of swiftness and predictability for severity in the criminal justice system.

 Professor Kleiman attended Haverford College, graduating with a B.A.
 Economics (honors), Philosophy (honors), and Political Science (high honors).
 For his graduate education, Kleiman attended John F. Kennedy School of Government at Harvard University, earning an M.P.P. in Public Policy in 1974 and a Ph.D. in Public Policy in 1983.